Our backs take a lot of beatings from different everyday tasks. But how do you know if you need a foam roller to resolve the issue?

 But other injuries can include damage to the intervertebral discs, compression of nerve roots, and improper movement of the spinal joints.

-As a result of hard wear and tear, the outer ring of one of your lumbar discs may begin to bugle or crack.
+As a result of hard wear and tear, the outer ring of one of your lumbar discs may begin to bulge or crack.
 This, in turn, can lead to lower back pain and stiffness when the gel-like inner material leaks out (or herniates).
 You should consult a professional if you believe this has occurred.
 They may advise you to build up to using a foam roller.

 4. Discomfort During the Resting Position